ZhenghaoZhu/zhenghaozhu.me/content/posts/Hugo site on Github with domain from Namecheap/index.md

 ## Your first Hugo site with a theme
 ---

+**This further instructions can also be accomplished with the respective terminal in your operating system, whether that is OS, Linux, or some other operating system.**

 Let's set up your site first using the terminal.
 For this tutorial, we will be using Powershell on Windows 10.
 First, navigate to the Desktop directory and then follow the command below.

 ``` bash